BP-H/superNova_2177/README.md

 3. Choose the repo and set `ui.py` as the entry point.
 4. Add your `SECRET_KEY` and set a `DATABASE_URL` secret with your connection string under **Secrets** in the app settings.
 5. Streamlit will install dependencies from `requirements.txt` and launch the app.

+`kaleido` is bundled in `requirements.txt` so image export features work on Streamlit Cloud.

 After the build completes, you'll get a shareable URL to interact with the validation demo in your browser.